-Time is flying with the new addition of LE to our household.
+Time is flying with the new addition of LE to the household.
 She’s even made it bearable during all the non-running & recovery I’ve been going through.
 Trust me, it’s much easier doing hip exercises on the floor when there are puppy kisses as rewards :).

-We recently found out in her file that her birthday is Christmas Eve and will be 6 months old soon.
+I recently found out in her file that her birthday is Christmas Eve and will be 6 months old soon.
 She basically came potty trained (she had two accidents the 1st day in her new home) and she sort of knew how to Sit.
 She only whined in her crate the first 2 nights and hasn’t had any issues in her little home since.

 I taught her how to come and lay down on command, she learned everything in less than a half hour.
 I’m a dog whisperer.
 If you need my services email me haha.
 Over the weekend she finally got the hang of “shake.”
 It’s incredible how smart she is.

 The best news of all?
 I’m pretty sure she’s going to make an excellent running buddy.
 Now, i’ve done research and have several friends who made sure I knew that dogs cannot go for miles of running until they are fully grown and no longer a puppy.
 I’m excited to know next spring i’ll have a buddy to run with.
 Here’s a good article if you need some